 Most of the time, an ectopic pregnancy happens within the first few weeks of pregnancy.
-You might not even know you're pregnant and may not have signs of a problem.
+You might not even know that you're pregnant and may not notice any problems.

 - Sharp abdominal cramps